EricMFischer/merge-sort/README.md

 return a + b + c;
 ```

-Example:

 To have step 3 **merge_count_split_inv** run in O(n), we can use step 3 from
 merge sort, which uncovers split inversions as it merges.
 To use step 3 from merge sort, however, we'll need our input arrays to
 merge_count_split_inv to be sorted.

-**merge_count_split_inv**
+**merge_count_split_inv: **

 In merging elements to a sorted result, split inversions will always originate
-from the 2nd array *b*, as it contains numbers that came "afterwards in the
+from the second array *b*, as it contains numbers that came "afterwards in the
 array" relative to numbers in *a*.
 So when an element of the second array *b* gets copied to output *c*, increment a
 count by the number of elements remaining in the first array *a*.

 ## Motivation